-Evaluation of the initial COHYST model led to two major areas of scientific understanding.
-First, the massive expanse of the COHYST model area would be best modelled as two separate areas, the Western Water Use Management (WWUM) Model area and the COHYST 2010 Model area, due to distinct and significant differences in geology, climate, land use, and water management.
-Second, splitting the COHYST model area required a reconstruction and rebuilding of the groundwater models.
-This fundamental rebuild of the models meant that neither model is currently consistent with the original 2008 COHYST report modeling analysis and results.
-Therefore, these models are not an appropriate tool to use as a direct comparison with the targets as described within the first increment IMP.
+Evaluation of the initial COHYST model led to identification of two major opportunities for refinement.
+First, the massive expanse of the COHYST model area is now modelled as two separate areas, the Western Water Use Management Model (WWUMM) area and the COHYST 2010 area, due to distinct and significant differences in geology, climate, land use, and water management that require a difference in the approach to modelling in the two areas.
+Lake McConaughy was chosen as the point of division for the two model areas.
+Second, splitting the COHYST model area required a reconstruction and recalibration of the groundwater models.
+This fundamental reorganization and rebuilding of the models means that neither model is consistent with the original 2008 COHYST report modeling analysis and results.
+Therefore, these models do not offer a direct comparison with the targets as described within the first increment IMP.
 Modifications to the original 2008 COHYST report analysis are necessary to redefine the targets for a true comparison with the newer modelling tools.